Nuit Blanche (White Night)

 Naturally, Mom and Dad wanted to see where Peter and I are living.
 We tried to tell them there wasn't much to see, but they ended up being glad they came.
 Taking the train from Paris to Versailles can take 12 minutes, when you catch the express train.
 This day, we took the 25 minute train and stopped in Versailles to check out the market.
 They loved seeing this enormous market, filled with more than just the usual local vegetables.
 We saw a cow carcass being hung from a van and butchered on the street.
 (I tried to snap a photo, but I got a scolding).
 There are also four buildings as a part of this market, each containing a different specialty, like Italian delicacies or Asian cuisine.

 From the market, we took a 15 minute cab to HEC's campus to see our new Home Sweet Home.
 We brought Peter our treasures from the market and had a delicious lunch of Italian ham wrapped around goat cheese, a sample of cheese and bread, olives and brochettes of turkey, sausage and vegetables.
-After sending Peter off to class, I took my parents back to Paris, but only after a walk through the little town of Jouy, depicted below.

 Enjoying Paris